Deputy hurt, 4 protesters arrested after clash in Jefferson Parish

 WWL-TV reports the protesters were gathered to call for investigations into the deaths of Keeven Robinson, Leo Brooks, Chris Joseph, Davri Robertson and Modesto Reyes, five black men killed during encounters with Jefferson Parish sheriff's deputies.
 They also demanded that deputies be required to wear body cameras.

 Video showed protesters being met by a line of sheriff's deputies on the elevated roadway.
-Deputies were heard warning the crows to stay off the expressway shortly before the skirmish broke out.
+Deputies were heard warning the crowd to stay off the expressway shortly before the skirmish broke out.

 Video from a protester of the scuffle on the off ramp. pic.twitter.com/lYOC0CIcfp— Michelle Hunter NOLA (@MichelleHunter) June 16, 2020